sky-wang/VaporCURDDemo/README.md

 ## 🔧 Compatibility

-This package has been tested on macOS and Ubuntu.
+This demo has been tested on macOS.